codingsteff/chocolatey-packages/README.md

 ### Force push to chocolatey

-- Reset minor+patch version in teamviewer.host.nuspec
+- Reset minor+patch version in teamviewer.host.nuspec to '0.0'
 - Clear $checksum32 in chocolateyInstall.ps1

 ### Update all packages